 Chaviva M. Hošek - Ms. Hošek is President Emeritus of The Canadian Institute for Advanced Research, Toronto.
 She was President and Chief Executive Officer of the Institute until her retirement in 2012.
 Ms. Hošek is a Professor at the School of Public Policy & Governance at the University of Toronto.
-From 1993 to 2000 she was Senior Policy Advisor to the Prime Minister and Director of Policy and Research, Prime Minister's Office.
+From 1993 to 2000 she was

+Senior Policy Advisor to the Prime Minister and Director of Policy and Research, Prime Minister's Office.
 She served as Senior Policy Advisor to the Leader of the Liberal Party of Canada, as MPP - Oakwood and Minister of Housing, Government of Ontario, and as a Member of the Policy and Priorities Board of the Cabinet of Ontario.
 She has also been a member of The Economic Council of Canada.
 Ms. Hošek is a Director and a member of the Audit Committees of Great-West, London Life and Canada Life.
 She has been a Director of Maple Leaf Foods Inc. and Inco Ltd., and serves as a director and trustee for a number of non-profit organizations.

 James M. Singh - Mr. Singh was Executive Vice-President and Chief Financial Officer of Nestlé S.A until his retirement in 2012.
 He joined Nestlé Canada in 1977 and held various positions within the company.
 Mr. Singh is a Director and a member of the Audit Committees of Great-West, London Life and Canada Life.
 He holds a Bachelor of Social Science from the University of Guyana and a Bachelor of Commerce (Hon) and Master of Business Administration from the University of Windsor.
-Mr. Singh is a Certified Management Accountant, Certified Public Accountant and Fellow of the Chartered Institute of Management Accountants, United Kingdom.
+Mr. Singh is a Chartered Professional Accountant and Fellow of the Chartered Institute of Management Accountants, United Kingdom.
 He is a Director and Chairman of the Audit Committee of the RTL Group in Luxembourg and also a Director of the American Skin Association.
 Until recently, he was Chairman of the Chief Financial Officers' Task Force of the European Roundtable of Industrialists and a member of the International Integrated Financial Reporting Standard Committee.

-Siim A. Vanaselja - Mr. Vanaselja is the Executive Vice-President and Chief Financial Officer of BCE Inc. and Bell Canada.
-Mr. Vanaselja is a Chartered Accountant and prior to joining BCE Inc. he was a Partner with KPMG in Toronto.
-He is a Director of TransCanada Corporation, Maple Leaf Sports and Entertainment Ltd. ("MLSE") and several BCE Inc. subsidiary companies.
-He is Chair of the Audit Committee of MLSE and also serves on the Audit Committee of TransCanada Corporation.
-Mr. Vanaselja is a Director and member of the Audit Committees of Great-West, London Life and Canada Life.
+Siim A. Vanaselja - Mr. Vanaselja was Executive Vice-President and Chief Financial Officer of BCE Inc. and Bell Canada until his retirement in 2015.
+Mr. Vanaselja is a Chartered Professional Accountant and prior to joining BCE Inc. he was a Partner with KPMG in Toronto.
+He is a Director and Chair of the Audit Committees of TransCanada Corporation and Maple Leaf Sports & Entertainment Ltd. Mr. Vanaselja is a Director and member of the Audit Committees of Great-West, London Life and Canada Life.